webdestroya/lita-github-commits/README.md

 ## Usage

-You will need to add a GitHub Webhook url that points to: `http://address.of.lita/github-commits`
+You will need to add a [GitHub Webhook](https://developer.github.com/webhooks/) url that points to: `http://address.of.lita/github-commits`

+In any room that Lita is listening, it will look for statements of the following form and provide the details of the commit if it remembers them.
+If it doesn't remember the commit (or has heard about it), it will remain silent unless its a direct command.
 ```
 ... commit/<SHA1>...       - Search for a commit based and return the details

 ```

-Note that it only looks through the commits that it has heard about and remembers.
-This is so that the bot needs no more access than a webhook.
+Note that it only searches the commits that it has heard about and remembers so that the bot needs no more access to the repo than a webhook.

 ## License